BOSTON UNIVERSITY RALLIES TO TIE MINNESOTA DULUTH, 2-2

-Senior defenseman Kathryn Miller scored the game-tying goal for the Terriers
+Senior defenseman Kathryn Miller nets game-tying goal for Terriers

 DULUTH, Minn. - Senior Kathryn Miller's first goal of the season with 2:09 remaining in regulation helped the No. 7 Boston University women's ice hockey team earn a 2-2 tie at Minnesota-Duluth on Saturday afternoon at AMSOIL Arena.

 BU (11-3-2, 6-2-1 WHEA) took a 1-0 lead halfway through the first period before UMD (7-8-2, 6-7-1 WCHA) drew level 3:24 into the final frame.
 The Bulldogs took the lead with less than four minutes to play before Miller's heroics salvaged some of the spoils for the Terriers.